dvjones89/dvjones89.github.io/_posts/2020-5-5-tech-vlog-3.md

 ---
 layout: post
-title:  "COVID-19 Vlog #3 - Dockerising Rails, Postgres and NGINX."
+title:  "Tech Vlog #3 - Dockerising Rails, Postgres and NGINX."
 date:   2020-5-5 12:00
-permalink: 'blog/covid-19-vlog-3'
+permalink: 'blog/tech-vlog-3'
 excerpt: "In this video we'll learn how to \"Dockerise\" a Ruby on Rails application, spin up a Postgres database and wire up an NGINX web server, all using the magic of Docker and Docker Compose."
-featured-image: "covid-19-vlog-3.jpg"
+featured-image: "tech-vlog-3.jpg"
 ---

 <div class="video-container">